doctrine/dbal/docs/en/reference/schema-representation.rst

 vendors:

 -  **unsigned** (boolean): Whether a ``smallint``, ``integer`` or ``bigint`` Doctrine type column should allow unsigned values only.
-Supported by MySQL and SQL Anywhere.
+Supported by MySQL, SQL Anywhere and Drizzle.
 Defaults to ``false``.
 -  **comment** (integer|string): The column comment.
-Supported by MySQL, PostgreSQL, Oracle, SQL Server and SQL Anywhere.
+Supported by MySQL, PostgreSQL, Oracle, SQL Server, SQL Anywhere and Drizzle.
 Defaults to ``null``.

 Vendor specific options
 ^^^^^^^^^^^^^^^^^^^^^^^